mayurpaunikar7/customer-behavior-sql-analytics/README.md

 ## 📈 Insights Derived

-- **Customer Behavior**: Analysis of customer buying patterns, order frequencies, and preferences helped in understanding customer segments and tailoring marketing strategies.
+- **Customer Behavior**: Analysis of customer buying patterns, order frequencies, and preferences helped understand customer segments and tailoring marketing strategies.

 - **Profit and Loss**: Examining sales, profit margins, and losses across products and categories provided insights into areas for cost optimization and revenue generation.